Exxon Valdez oil spill: Spill

 Carried by its own momentum, the ship ended up perched on its middle on a pinnacle of rock.
-8 out of 11 cargo holds were punctured.
-5.8 million gallons of oil drained from the ship within 3 hours and 15 minutes.
-30 minutes after numerous attempts to dislodge the ship under her own power, Captain Hazelwood radioed the Coast Guard informing them of the grounding.
+Eight out of 11 cargo holds were punctured.
+5.8 million gallons of oil drained from the ship within three hours and 15 minutes.
+Thirty minutes after numerous attempts to dislodge the ship under its own power, Captain Hazelwood radioed the Coast Guard informing them of the grounding.
 For more than 45 minutes after the grounding, the captain attempted to maneuver free of the reef despite being informed by First Mate James Kunkel that the vessel was not structurally sound without the reef supporting it.

 Multiple factors have been identified as contributing to the incident: